Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - Optimizing body temperature

-- Compensating for blood loss in critical anemia
+- Compensating for blood loss in the event of critical anemia

 Supplement

 An essential part of decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. is the administration of activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
 It binds toxins in the gastrointestinal tract to prevent their absorption into the body., which binds toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. substances in the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract and prevents their absorptionAbsorption refers to the uptake of substances by living cells or tissues.
 In the context of veterinary medicine, it often refers to the absorption of nutrients, drugs, or toxins from the digestive tract into the bloodstream..
-In aspirin poisonings, activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
-It binds toxins in the gastrointestinal tract to prevent their absorption into the body. is ideally administered multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
-In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. times at intervals of 4 to 6 hours, as aspirin undergoes enterohepatic circulation and can be repeatedly excreted into the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
+In the case of aspirin poisoning, activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
+It binds toxins in the gastrointestinal tract to prevent their absorption into the body. is ideally administered several times at intervals of 4 to 6 hours, as aspirin undergoes enterohepatic circulation and can be repeatedly excreted into the intestineThe intestine is the medical term for the gut, including the small intestine (intestinum tenue) and the large intestine (intestinum crassum).
 It plays a central role in the digestion and absorption of nutrients..
 The administration of laxativesLaxatives are medications that ease the passage / transit of stool through the intestines.
 They are used in dogs and cats to treat constipation by softening the stool or stimulating bowel movements. can accelerate excretion.

-In severe bleeding, a blood transfusion may be necessary.
-Seizures are treated with anticonvulsantsAnticonvulsants, also called antiepileptic drugs, are medications used to control or prevent seizures.
+In the case of severe bleeding, a blood transfusion may be required.
+Convulsions are treated with anticonvulsantsAnticonvulsants, also called antiepileptic drugs, are medications used to control or prevent seizures.
 They are used in dogs and cats with epilepsy or other conditions that cause seizures. such as diazepam or phenobarbital.
 Monitoring and stabilizing vital functionsVital functions are essential bodily functions necessary to sustain life.
-These include breathing, heart rate, blood pressure, body temperature, and level of consciousness., including body temperature, respiration, and circulation, are of utmost importance throughout the treatment.
+These include breathing, heart rate, blood pressure, body temperature, and level of consciousness., including body temperature, respiration, and circulation, are of the utmost importance throughout the treatment.

 The duration of therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. depends on the severity of the poisoning and can range from a few days to several weeks, especially if organ damage has occurred.
 Close monitoring of clinical parameters and regular checks of laboratory values are required throughout the treatment period.